-Let me say firstly, that there’s no such thing as the perfect parent.
-I bet before you became a parent, you had all sorts of ideas of the kind of parent you were going to be.
-You were going to be patient and thoughtful, even after being woken up at 3am for the fifth time.
-You were never ever ever going to lose your rag, even when you were as sick as a dog and could barely shift the pre pregnancy weight you hadn’t lost, around the kitchen.
+Let me say, firstly, that there’s no such thing as a perfect parent.
+I bet before you became a parent, you had all sorts of ideas about the kind of parent you were going to be.
+You were going to be patient and thoughtful, even after being woken up at 3 a.m. for the fifth time.
+Even when you were as sick as a dog and couldn’t move the pregnancy weight you hadn’t lost around the kitchen, you were never going to lose your rag.

 Dreams are not reality

-Before you had children you probably saw yourself in your dreams, surrounded by dancing serenely happy children, who never argued and never ever had those horrible tantrum meltdowns in public places.
+Before you had children, you fantasized about peaceful, happy children who never argued and never had those dreadful tantrum meltdowns in public.
 You were going to have bright children.
-You know, the ones that blow you away with the intelligent look in their eyes.
-They’d study hard and be keen to finish their home work and all because you’d provided them with a wonderfully stimulating environment, the crafts, the right toys and the endless encouragement.
+You know, the ones that blow you away with the intelligence in their eyes?
+They’d work hard and be eager to complete their homework because you’d provided them with a wonderfully stimulating environment, crafts, appropriate toys, and endless encouragement.
 You had moments where you could see your children all grown up around a warm fire, with the snow flakes landing softly outside, telling you what a terrific childhood they’d had.
 It was all going to be enough to melt your hot chocolate.

-Then reality hit and your little people were born.
-You found out that you felt so tired some afternoons, after being awake all night, that you could barely hold your eyelids open with toothpicks, even though your preschooler was showing you their new drawing.
-All you could do was mutter and the utterances sounded more like, ‘give me a break‘ than, ‘Oh, darling that’s wonderful!’
-There was work to finish, laundry to do and the teacher wanted just one more book sheet filled out than you could handle.
-The pre-homework cuddle dissolved in to the pre-homework nag and soccer practice was about to start in ten minutes and dinner wasn’t ready and Ahhhh!
-Lines started appearing on your face like Krakatoa.
-Your dreamy pastureland had hit reality.
+Then reality hit, and your little people were born.
+You found out that you felt so tired some afternoons after being awake all night that you could barely hold your eyelids open with toothpicks, even though your preschooler was showing you their new drawing.
+All you could do was mutter, and the utterances sounded more like “give me a break” than “Oh, darling, that’s wonderful!”
+There was work to finish and laundry to do, and the teacher wanted just one more book sheet filled out than you could handle.
+The pre-homework cuddle dissolved into the pre-homework nag, soccer practice was about to start in ten minutes, dinner wasn’t ready, and ahhhh lines started appearing on your face like Krakatoa.
+Your idyllic pastureland never turned into reality.

 It goes all too fast

-Of course you had lots of moments of pure joy too.
-Moments throughout each and every day that you hugged your little one close to your beating heart and felt that glow of inner warmth.
-You felt the pride that only a parent can, when your child finally toddled their way across the floor even though their first joyous sojourn ended when they fell over the cat.
-Your heart leapt when they forgot their words in the school play and you had the insane desire to run up, catapult yourself nimbly on to the stage and save them by whispering the forgotten words in their ear.
-You felt chocked up when you stuck little messages in their lunch box, or they ran up after school and wrapped their arms around you.
+Of course, you also had lots of moments of pure joy, moments throughout each and every day when you hugged your little one close to your beating heart and felt that glow of inner warmth.
+You felt the pride that only a parent can feel when your child finally toddled their way across the floor, even though their first joyous sojourn ended when they fell over the cat.
+Your heart leapt when they forgot their words in the school play, and you had the insane desire to run up, catapult yourself nimbly on to the stage, and save them by whispering the forgotten words in their ear.
+You got choked up when you put little notes in their lunch boxes or when they ran up to you after school and wrapped their arms around you.
 You secretly giggled over the crazy ideas they had about sex.

-The funny thing is though, this not a process that starts suddenly.
-It’s not like they reach adult hood, vaunt out of your arms and start life as an independent adult without having taken the long road with all its bumps along the way.
+The funny thing is, though, that this is not a process that starts suddenly.
+It’s not like they reach adulthood, strut out of your arms, and begin life as an independent adult without having travelled a long road with all its twists and turns.
 From the moment they first toddle away from you, they take their first steps toward independence.
 Toward a life of their own.

 What can you do now to nurture eventual independence

-Your job is to step back and allow that to happen and that means doing difficult things.
-Things that every bone in your body tells you goes against your instinct to protect and nurture.
-And that’s hard, because increasingly you’re told you shouldn’t do those things because they will hurt your child’s self esteem or ruin their confidence.
+Your job is to step back and allow that to happen, and that means doing difficult things.
+It means holding back when your natural instinct is to rush in to protect and nurture.
+And it’s difficult because you’re increasingly being told that doing so will harm your child’s self-esteem or undermine their confidence.

 Baby needs to plant an image of you in their brain for stress relief

-The cuddles that you give your baby, act not only to give them the immediate warm fuzzes but they also act over time to plant an image of you in your child’s brain, one that gives them fortitude in times of stress.
-Allow it to develop by stepping back and allowing moments of stress to happen and then be resolved, is to give that mental image strength.
-Step in to sweep away problems and you impede its development.
+The cuddles that you give your baby act not only to give them the immediate warm fuzzies, but they also act over time to plant an image of you in your child’s brain, one that gives them fortitude in times of stress.
+Allowing it to develop by stepping back and allowing moments of stress to happen and then be resolved is what gives that mental image strength.
+Step in to sweep away problems, and you impede their development.

-There’s no such thing as a perfect parent and what’s more, please stop trying for perfection.
-Understand that what’s needed instead is not just love and cuddles, but an appraisal of those skills your children must learn to be able to cope as successful adults.
-It may seem a long time in the future but the sweet little girl or boy that clings to your legs now, is going to live some sixty years on average beyond their time spent growing up with you.
-During that time they will meet with success and failure, triumph and disaster.
+There’s no such thing as a perfect parent, and what’s more, please stop trying for perfection.
+Understand that what’s needed is not just love and cuddles, but an appraisal of the skills your children must learn to be able to cope as successful adults.
+It may seem a long time in the future, but the sweet little girl or boy that clings to your legs now is going to live some sixty years on average beyond the time they spent growing up with you.
+During that time, they will meet with success and failure, triumph and disaster.
 Nothing you can do will alter that.
 No matter how much you may wish for an easy passage, they will not dance through life in a bubble.
-Some of the time you will be there to offer support.
+Some of the time, you will be there to offer support.
 Other times, either through chance or circumstance, you won’t.

-At one point in your children’s lives, inevitably the ‘phone’ that is you will literally run out of juice.
-It would do us well to remember that a few moments with useless batteries, teaches us the limitations of technology.
-A few moments having to solve problems on our own, teaches us self reliance and gives us strength.
+At one point in your children’s lives, inevitably the “phone,” that is, you, will literally run out of juice.
+It would do us well to remember that a few moments with useless batteries teach us the limitations of technology.
+A few moments of having to solve problems on our own teach us self-reliance and give us strength.